TobiasLaross/tmux-compile/README.md

 ### Command History

 By default, `tmux-compile` stores all compile commands in a single history file:
-You can enable session-aware mode, then each tmux session maintains its own compile history file inside the configured directory.
+Enabling session-aware mode creates one history file per tmux session.
+Each file is named after the tmux session (for example, $COMPILE_HISTORY_DIR/my-session.history).
+Use @compile-mode-history-dir to change the directory.

 ### Error Navigation